 - Day-pack with a thick waist strap to help take some weight off your shoulders.
-In wet weather, a waterproof cover or a bin bag to wrap your belongings in can be handy - · Shorts/long pants and shirts for walking as many sets as you wish!
+In wet weather, a waterproof cover or a bin bag to wrap your belongings in can be handy. - Shorts/long pants and shirts for walking as many sets as you wish!
 Quick-dry material is best, especially for trousers.
-Don't wear jeans walking. - Socks whichever thickness you're comfortable walking in and as many pairs as you like - Boots/shoes for walking (make sure you wear them in well see note on footwear below) - Windcheater or lightweight jumper for walking - Waterproof jacket - · Sun protection hat (secure fitting and/or with chin strap), sun cream, sun glasses - Casual clothes for evenings - Torch/headlamp (can be handy when twin sharing for getting up at night) - Any preferred first aid supplies such as your favourite blister treatment!
-(Your guide will carry a full first-aid kit) - Water bottle/s or camelback 2 to 3 litre capacity - A lunch container (with freezer brick if desired)
+Don't wear jeans walking. - Socks whichever thickness you're comfortable walking in and as many pairs as you like. - Boots/shoes for walking (make sure you wear them in well see note on footwear below). - Windcheater or lightweight jumper for walking. - Waterproof jacket - Sun protection hat (secure fitting and/or with chin strap), sun cream, sun glasses. - Casual clothes for evenings. - Fleece jacket, gloves, beanie and/or thermals (can get guite cold in the evenings and early mornings, depending on the time of year). - Torch/headlamp (can be handy when twin sharing for getting up at night).

+- Any preferred first aid supplies such as your favourite blister treatment!
+(Your guide will carry a full first-aid kit). - Water bottle/s or camelback 2 to 3 litre capacity.